RAK3172 WisDuo LPWAN Module Low Level Development Reference

 startup_stm32wle5ccux.s

-file to this location\STM32Cube_FW_WL_V1.0.0\Projects\NUCLEO-WL55JC\Applications\LoRaWAN\LoRaWAN_End_Node\STM32CubeIDE\Application\Startup
+file in this location:\STM32Cube_FW_WL_V1.0.0\Projects\NUCLEO-WL55JC\Applications\LoRaWAN\LoRaWAN_End_Node\STM32CubeIDE\Application\Startup

 .
 There is a default startup file in that directory namedstartup_stm32wl55jcix.s